How To Prepare For Divorce

 - You can also meet with a licensed therapist who can provide you with tailored resources.
 By regaining control of your emotions, you can feel calmer and better prepared for divorce negotiations.

 According to Wilkinson & Finkbeiner Family Law Attorneys the average cost of a divorce in the United States is $15,000.
-By getting your finances in order you can save yourself from any unnecessary expenses and be prepared for your life after divorce.
-You can meet with a Certified Financial Planner who is trained in divorce related financial issues such as dividing property, child support and tax solutions.
+By getting your finances in order you can save yourself from any unnecessary expenses.
+You will also be prepared for your life after divorce.
+Meet with a Certified Financial Planner trained in divorce related financial issues (such as dividing property, child support and tax solutions).

 Before starting your divorce ask yourself the following:

 - How much will my divorce cost?
 How much you spend on your divorce will be determined by how you will proceed with the divorce and what professionals you hire.

 - What will my new life cost?
-List all of your expenses so you can get an understanding of your shared living expenses and to determine what your future divorce expenses will look like.
+List all of your expenses so you can get an understanding of your shared living expenses.
+This will determine what your future divorce expenses will look like.

 - Do I want to stay in my current home?
 You might want to stay in your current home for the sake of your children or because of the money you put into it.
-You will need to determine if you will be able to pay utility bills and maintenance fees on top of your other expenses.
+You will need to determine if you can pay utility bills and maintenance fees on top of your other expenses.

 - Do I have my financial records in order?
 Gather all of your financial records, ideally from the past five years.
 Such as bank statements, credit card statements, credit score, joint accounts, tax returns, checking and savings accounts and retirement accounts.

 - Am I earning enough income?
-You will need to make sure that you can afford paying for divorce expenses and maintaining your life after the divorce.
+You will need to make sure that you can afford paying for divorce expenses.
+Not to mention maintaining your life after the divorce.
 Start putting money aside and prepare to look for a new job if needed.

 - How can I protect my money?
 Consult a professional to determine which steps you can take.